Best Free VIN Check Sites – Accurate & Fast VIN Lookup

 How do I check a VIN before 1980?

 Before 1980, vehicle manufacturers had different formats of VINs.
-Prior to 1980, to a VIN, you’ll have to follow the steps below:
+Prior to 1980, to get a VIN, you had to follow the steps below:

-- Reach out to the vehicle manufacturers by calling, sending an email, or writing a letter to the vehicle company to inquire about the VIN of your vehicle.
+• Reach out to the vehicle manufacturer by calling, emailing, or writing a letter to inquire about your vehicle’s VIN.

 What year did the 17-digit VIN become mandatory?

-The 17-digit VIN, which is a unique code, became a standard for all vehicle manufacturers to assign to the vehicle manufactured beginning from January 1981.
+The 17-digit VIN, which is a unique code, became a standard for all vehicle manufacturers to assign to vehicles manufactured beginning in January 1981.

-However, prior to 1981, VIN had different formats, and vehicle manufacturers formed the 17-digit VIN the way they deemed fit.
+However, prior to 1981, VINs had different formats, and vehicle manufacturers assigned the 17-digit VIN as they deemed fit.
 Plus, there was no code regulation at the time.
-But, from 1981, the reverse became the case as all vehicles manufactured in North America in 1981 had VINs that comprised of a combination of 17 digits and letters.
+But from 1981, the reverse became the case, as all vehicles manufactured in North America had VINs that comprised 17 digits and letters.

 Do older vehicles have fewer VINs?